MRC-Epid-it24/intake24/docs/developer/index.md

 Node.js v16.9 comes with `corepack`, which is sort of a bridge between managers and can be used to install other managers.
 Though, you can install them usually juts through `npm` like any other package.

 There are some caveats with using `npm` and workspaces & monorepo implementation.
 So `pnpm` is now set up for Intake24 components.
-Documentation is still using `npm`.

 Install `pnpm` using built-in `npm` or see [pnpm docs](https://pnpm.io) for further options.
 ```sh